TACC/SpRay/README.md

 ## Building Spray (Linux)

 Build and install [Embree][2].
+Make sure your Embree installation has the `lib` directory.
 We tested Spray with Embree v2.17.1.

 Check out Spray with all submodules.